A new decision method for Intuitionistic Logic by 3-valued non-deterministic truth-tables (pre-print version): Concluding remarks

-{ \bf Acknowledgments:} The first and second author thanks the support of the S\~ao Paulo Research Foundation (FAPESP, Brazil) through the PhD scholarship grant \#21/01025-3 and the Thematic Project RatioLog \#20/16353-3.
+{ \bf Acknowledgments:} The first and second authors thank the support of the S\~ao Paulo Research Foundation (FAPESP, Brazil) through the PhD scholarship grant \#21/01025-3 and the Thematic Project RatioLog \#20/16353-3.
 The second author also acknowledges support from the National Council for Scientific and Technological Development (CNPq, Brazil), through the individual research grant \#309830/2023-0.
+The third author thanks Funda\c c\~ao Carlos Chagas de Amparo \`a Pesquisa do Estado do Rio de Janeiro (FAPERJ, Brazil), through the research grant \#E-26.210.971/2019.